 A deductible is how much you need to pay for health care services out-of-pocket before your health insurance kicks in.
 In most plans, once you pay your deductible, you'll still need to pay copays and coinsurance until you hit the out-of-pocket max, after which the plan pays for 100% of services.
 Plans with lower premiums tend to have higher deductibles.

 Note that the deductible and out-of-pocket maximum describe two different concepts: the deductible is how much you'll pay for a covered procedure before your insurance starts to pay, and the out-of-pocket maximum is the total amount you'll pay for care including the deductible.

 A copayment, often shortened to just "copay," is a fixed amount that you pay for a specific service or prescription medication.
 Copayments are one of the ways that health insurers will split costs with you after you hit your deductible.
 In addition to that, you may have copayments on specific services before you hit your deductible.
-For example, many health insurance plans will have copayments for doctor's visits and prescription drugs before you hit your deductible.
-You will pay copayments until you hit your maximum out-of-pocket amount.
+For example, many health insurance plans will have copayments for doctor's office visits and prescription drugs before you hit your deductible.
+You will pay a copay until you hit your maximum out-of-pocket amount.

 Coinsurance is another way that health insurers will split costs with you.
 Unlike a copayment, coinsurance isn't a fixed cost — it's a percentage of the cost that you pay for covered services.
 For example, if you have a coinsurance of 20%, you'll pay 20% of the cost of covered services until you reach your out-of-pocket maximum.

 The maximum out-of-pocket amount, also called the out-of-pocket limit, is the most you'd ever have to pay for covered health care services in a year.
 Payments made towards your deductible, as well as any copayments and coinsurance payments, go toward your out-of-pocket limit.
 Monthly premiums don’t count.